BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 ### A DOM Abstraction

 By using a DOM abstraction it's possible to make assertions against that abstraction during test and avoid the problems that direct DOM assertions can introduce.
-For this reason alone, by default a BRJS uses a MVVM ([Knockout](http://knockoutjs.com/)) solution as it provides a great benefit.
-However, as pointed out earlier, it is possible to use any other MV* solution.
+By default a BRJS uses a MVVM ([Knockout](http://knockoutjs.com/)) solution as it provides this benefit directly since the ViewModel is a logical representation of the view.
+However, as pointed out earlier, it is possible to use any other MV* solution and in doing so achieve the same benefits.

 ![](/docs/concepts/img/app-disection-mvvm-services.png)